wirebits/BlueStorm/README.md

 # Meaning of Unpaired devices
 Those bluetooth devices which is paired but going to connect.

+# Note
+This is working on old Neckbands, TWS and Bluetooth Speakers.

 # Key Features
 - Simple and clean menu.
 - Support keyboard interrupts.